Szandor72/greased/README.md

 When Apex calls are made, you need to invoke using a function which takes a callback.
 This allows the test (Promise) to wait for your Apex to return before proceeding.
 There is an example of this in the sample app/test.

+## Change Log

+Jan 11, 2017: added test.setAttribute and test.setAttributes to reduce boilerplate in tests

 ## Supported Browsers

 Since most actions in Lightning are asynchronous, the test scripts are built using chains of Promises.
 The